To The Ends Of The EartH

 You are quite right that the Greek verbs for it and he are the same.
 As a result, verbs will not help us at all in resolving the question about the Spirit.

 You acknowledge that the Spirit is Christ and his Father dwelling in us.
-But that is exactly the point: the physical Jesus (according to his flesh) is not dwelling in you.
-The Father is not directly dwelling in you (if he showed up in the full, unmediated reality of who he is now, we would all be destroyed: Exo.
+But that is exactly the point: the physical Jesus—according to his flesh—is not dwelling in you.
+The Father is not directly dwelling in you: if he showed up in the full, unmediated reality of who he is now, we would all be destroyed (Exo.
 33:20).
-But spiritually, both the Father and the Son are able to dwell in us through another Presence who is distinct from both of them, yet united to both of them: the Holy Spirit of God.
+But spiritually, both the Father and the Son are able to dwell in us through another Presence, who is distinct from both of them, yet united to both of them: the Holy Spirit of God.

-Believe it or not, you are speaking in a very Trinitarian manner when you compare God and his Spirit to the relationship of a man and his spirit: Just like if I was talking about your spirit, I may talk about it as though it were separate, but it is not.
+Believe it or not, you are speaking in a very Trinitarian way when you compare God and his Spirit to the relationship of a man and his spirit: Just like if I was talking about your spirit, I may talk about it as though it were separate, but it is not.
 That’s exactly the point: We can talk about the Spirit as separate, because of his distinct identity.
 But in fact, he is not separate: he together with the Son are one with the Father.

 In fact, Father, Son, and Spirit are not separate persons at all in the modern sense of that word.
 Today we speak of John, Jane, and Mary as three different persons, that is, as three different beings.
 But the Father, Son, and Spirit are not separate beings.
 This is a heretical belief known as tri-theism, the belief in three gods.
 Christianity has always believed in one and only one God (Deut.
 6:4).
 Rather, the original Latin word persona used in the Church’s definitions actually means something more like the modern word personality.
 It was originally used of the masks representing the different characters in a drama.
 The Father, Son, and Spirit are three distinct personalities yet one being, and in the modern sense of the word, one person.